General terms and conditions

 Payments in the webshop can only be made with VISA or MASTERCARD credit cards.
 The prices indicated on the website are in euros, including all taxes and duties levied in Luxembourg (Luxembourg VAT and, where applicable, other taxes and duties).

 When purchasing via the webshop, the customer is transferred to a secure payment platform by clicking on the "Complete my order" button.
 After this, the tickets are reserved for the customer for 30 minutes.
 If the payment transaction is not completed until after these 30 minutes, the customer's credit card is charged without electronic tickets being sent.
 In this case, the customer must contact the LCTO customer service immediately ([email protected]).

 c.
 Conditions of participation

 Presentation of an (e-)ticket on the day of the guided tour or the visit of the Casemates entitles the ticket holder to take part.
-At the Bock Casemates, the (e-)ticket will be scanned automatically.
+At the Casemates, the (e-)ticket will be scanned automatically.
 The code on the (e-)ticket must be clearly legible.
-For discounted tickets, the LCTO and its guides reserve the right to ask for a valid (e.g., student card) on the day of the tour.
+For discounted tickets, the LCTO and its guides reserve the right to ask for a valid identity document (e.g., student card) on the day of the tour.
 In addition, for guided tours of the grand ducal Palace, security personnel on site may require an identity card or passport to be presented.

 All the above-mentioned activities usually start at the time shown on the ticket.
 This time remains a guideline and will be respected as far as possible; the LCTO will not assume any liability for delays.
 Participants must arrive at the starting point at least 10 minutes before the start of the activity covered by the (e-)ticket.
-If the customer arrives late, and after the departure of the group, the right to take part in the guided tour will expire and cannot be postponed to another visit.
+If the customer arrives late, and after the departure of the group, the right to take part in the guided tour or to visit the casemates will expire and cannot be postponed to another visit.
 An exception is made if a person or group has booked their own guide.
 In this case, the guide can wait up to 15 minutes.

 At the Bock casemates, the number of customers simultaneously permitted to be on site is limited due to safety and security regulations.
 The LCTO manages visitor traffic by issuing only a certain number of tickets per time slot of 15 minutes and directing visitors who have exceeded the allotted 45 minutes towards the exit.
 If the maximum number of visitors on site is reached, a newly arriving visitor is asked to wait patiently for a place to become free.
 However, entry is guaranteed to every visitor who arrives on time.